During the holiday season, the normal call volume of a 24/7 call center can increase rapidly.

-If you’re managing a team of call representatives, you might often use a different approach to handle changes in the call volumes that the holiday rush can bring.
+If you’re managing a team of customer support representatives or outsourcing to a call center, you might often use a different approach to handle changes in call volumes that the holiday rush can bring.

-For instance, you counted a total of 500 calls that reached your lines, but how many of those callers actually received assistance from your representatives?
+For instance, you counted a total of 500 calls that reached your lines.
 How many calls were abandoned?
-How much time did each representative spend per caller, and how long did it take for them to respond?
+How much time did each representative spend per caller?
+How long did it take for them to respond?

 It can be tough to keep track of call activities, so using a call calculating software to analyze the movements is reasonable.
 With this, you will be able to forecast when calls will peak and therefore pattern the schedule of your staff to match the time when customers’ calls come in.

 Know if the holiday peak hours will cover the normal break period so that you can adjust your staff’s schedules.
 This doesn’t mean that you should shorten or take away their added activities like training; you only need to move it a bit earlier, hold it several minutes after noon, or assign extra representatives during crucial hours.

 You can also base scheduling tactics on order deadlines, shipping schedules, and the billing notices of your brand to determine the call behavior and strategize your call routing.
-For example, if deliveries start arriving on the first week of December, you can expect that period to be filled with logistics-related queries.
+For example, if deliveries start arriving in the first week of December, you can expect that period to be filled with logistics-related queries.

 The arrival of calls can’t be helped, but you can do something to limit or totally eliminate less intricate inquiries.
 Do this by giving your customers self-help options such as user guides and FAQ pages on your website.